ga-wdi-boston/wdi_1_js_demo_objects/README.md

 ## Summary.

-* Javascript is standardized by ECMAScript.
-Currently we are using ECMA 5, but ECMA 6 is right around the corner with new functionality.
-* Primitves Types are built-in and atomic.
-* Some Primitves Types have object wrappers.
-* Primitive Types are assigned to variables and properites by value.
-* Reference Types, Objects, are assigned to variables and properties by reference.
-* Object Literals are somewhat like Maps or Hashes in other languages.
 * Object Literals should only be used when you ONLY need one instance of an object.
 * Creating Objects with the Factory Pattern, or Factory method.
 * Creating Objects with the new keyword and Constructor functions. __USE THIS METHOD__
 * Creating Objects with Object.create(...).
 * Most prevalant way to create objects is with the 'new' keyword and Constructor Functions.
-* Learn about Prototypes and Prototypical Inheritance.
+* Learned about Prototypes and Prototypical Inheritance.
-* Learn about property and method lookup.
+* Learned about property and method lookup.